sarasim/red-project-02/README.md

 - Scotchbox/Vagrant

 ## Experiences
 This project added a lot of new additions to our tool kit.
-Learning how to reorganize our CSS more efficiently with Sass has been a great.
+Learning how to reorganize our CSS more efficiently with Sass has been great.
 Using Gulp was a bit challenging at first but it is helpful to see live updates with BrowserSync instead of manually refreshing the page with each change.
 Automation tasks such as minification and autoprefixer have been useful timesavers as well.

-This was the first time I was exposed to APIs and it took a little bit of time to wrap my head around the concept, however, I am excited to learn more and use it future work.
-With this project, I was able to learn how to navigate the JSON object and pull out the properties I needed.
+This was the first time I was exposed to APIs and it took a little bit of time to wrap my head around the concept, however, I am excited to learn more and use it in future work.
+With this project, I was able to learn how to navigate the JSON object and pull out the properties I needed to populate my photogrid.